Automate Larastan with GitHub Actions!

 My name is Matsuki from the System Development Department.

-In this article, I would like to explain how to set up Larastan automatically using GitHub Actions.
+In this article, I would like to explain how to set up Larastan to run automatically using GitHub Actions

 What are GitHub Actions?

-is GitHub's official feature that automates predefined processes
+is an official GitHub feature that automates predefined processes

-GitHub Actions automatically executes the processes defined in a dedicated file as a condition for executing the Actions, such as creating a push or pull request to a repository.
+GitHub Actions automatically executes processes defined in a dedicated file when you push to a repository or create a pull request as a condition for executing the Action

 How to use GitHub Actions

-To use GitHub Actions, you can use it by creating a .yml file under the "/.github/workflows" directory.
+To use GitHub Actions, you can create a .yml file under the directory "/.github/workflows"

-There are two ways to create this directory: you can create it from GitHub, or you can directly create the directory and files yourself.
+There are two ways to create this directory: you can create it from GitHub, or you can create the directory and files yourself and use them

-This time, I created it myself, so I will not explain how to create it on GitHub.
+Since I created it myself this time, I will not go into how to create it on GitHub

 What is Larastan?

-Larastan refers to a static analysis tool specialized for Laravel.
+Larastan is a static analysis tool specifically designed for Laravel

-Originally, PHP had a static analysis tool called PHPStan, which could be used to find problems in the PHP code without running it.
+Originally, PHP had a static analysis tool called PHPStan, which could find problems in PHP code without executing it

-It checks the types of variables and functions (int type, string type, etc.) and confirms the safety of the program.
+It checks the types of variables and functions (int type, string type, etc.) to ensure the safety of the program

-The content is basically the same as PHPStan, but you can understand the features, dependencies, and types specific to Laravel projects, and improve the quality of your source code.
+The content is basically the same as PHPStan, but it allows you to understand the functions, dependencies, and types specific to Laravel projects and improve the quality of your source code

 environment